bbauska/CSS-Notes4Pros/README.md

   -------------------------------------------------------------------------

 > [[BEM]](http://getbem.com/introduction/) stands for .
-> It\'s a methodology initially conceived by Russian tech company
+> It&apos;s a methodology initially conceived by Russian tech company
 >
 > [[Yandex]](https://en.wikipedia.org/wiki/Yandex), but
 > which gained quite some traction among American & Western-European web